Achieve an internationally recognised professional qualification

 Beyond Accreditation, we are now looking at ways to strengthen the growing community of Accredited Partnership Brokers (APBs) by facilitating global connections, peer support and learning – more to come.

-- An emphasis on becoming a more reflective practitioner in order to de-layer your partnership brokering experiences and to give yourself space for insights to emerge.
+- An emphasis on becoming a more reflective practitioner iin order to de-layer your partnership brokering experiences and to give yourself space for insights to emerge.

-- Working closely with an assigned mentor mentor – selected for you from a pool of 30+ highly experienced partnership brokers from across the globe – you will be accompanied you on your Accreditation journey and supported as you take increasingly brave steps in challenging poor partnership practice and helping partners to push boundaries
+- Being accompanied by an assigned mentor on your Accreditation journey – selected for you from a pool of 50+ highly experienced partnership brokers from across the globe.
+Your mentor will support you as you take increasingly brave steps in challenging poor partnership practice and helping partners to push boundaries.

-- Through its high-level Accreditation Panel, there is a comprehensive and rigorous assessment process to ensure that every decision to award Accreditation (or not) is fully considered, appropriate and fair.
+- A comprehensive and rigorous assessment process overseen by the PBA’s Accreditation Panel, to ensure that every decision to award Accreditation (or not) is fully considered, appropriate and fair.

 Accredited Partnership Brokers are able to: